 Craft Classes Electives

-At the residency, students also attend a minimum of three courses in *Craft, Criticism, and Theory, as well as three Elective Seminars Studies (one to two-hour classes), lectures, and panel discussions.
+At the residency, students also attend a minimum of five courses in *Craft, Criticism, and Theory, as well as three Elective Seminars Studies (one to two-hour classes), lectures, and panel discussions.
 These classes are designed to provide students with a deeper understanding of the structural, philosophical, and historical underpinnings of the art of writing, and include Foundational Craft Courses.
 Foundational Craft Courses are designed to ensure that each student graduates with a shared vocabulary within his or her genre concentration, and a firm grasp of creative writing essentials.
 Residencies provide students with an opportunity for immersion in a community of writers as they sharpen their craft and expand their visions of their art.

 *Students opting for the Applied Pedagogy Track will be required to take four course units dedicated to pedagogy basics, course design, assessment and grading, and classroom management.